WavebreakMediaMicro - Fotolia

 - Backblaze cloud backup pays off for financial software firm.
 Talisys IT staff finds Backblaze backup can reliably protect the financial software firm's data at work, but is simple enough to pay for to use at home for personal data.

-Backblaze’s storage infrastructure is housed at two sites, in the US (west coast) and in Europe (Amsterdam).
+Backblaze’s storage infrastructure is housed across two regions, in the US (west coast) and in Europe (Amsterdam).
 It storage infrastructure consists of in-house built so-called Storage Pods, which provide object storage on an open source hardware platform.